mattlean/lean-js-app-starter/starters/react-electron-ts/README.md

 _Learn more about [`npm install`](https://docs.npmjs.com/cli/v10/commands/npm-install) in the npm Docs._

-#### 2. Create a development build
+#### Step 2.
+Create a development build

-Next, create a dev build with webpack using this command:
+Create a dev build with webpack using this command:

 ```console
 npm run build